turbot/guardrails-samples/calculated_policies/aws_ec2_instance_approved_usage_local_ami/README.md

-# AWS EC2 Instance - restrict instance image to local AMI
+# AWS EC2 Instance - restrict Instance Image to local AMI

 ## Use case

-Use this policy if you would like to restrict the usage of EC2 instance images to local account AMI images only.
+Use this policy if you would like to restrict the usage of EC2 Instance Images to local account AMI Images only.

 ## Implementation Details

 Calculated policy for policy `AWS > EC2 > Instance > Approved > Usage`.
-Approval policy that will limit running EC2 instances to only use local EC2 instance images.
+Approval policy that will limit running EC2 Instances to only use local EC2 Instance Images.
-If an EC2 instance image is not owned by the account that the instance is running on, then the approved usage policy will be set to `Not approved` otherwise it will be set to `Approved`.
+If an EC2 instance Image is not owned by the account that the Instance is running on, then the approved usage policy will be set to `Not approved` otherwise it will be set to `Approved`.

 ### Template Input (GraphQL)

 GraphQL query that will check if a Instance has accounts with restore access.
-If the query returns an array of zero items, then the instance image is not a local AMI.
+If the query returns an array of zero items, then the Instance Image is not a local AMI.

 ```graphql
 - {